Patricia Urquiola gets modern with Ettore Sottsass’ 1980s rigor in the design of her latest project, The Room Mate Hotel Giulia in Milan.

 This philosophy is present throughout each facet of the project, where the careful choice of materials and elements can be seen on arrival with the floor of the hotel lobby crafted in pink marble, through to the terracotta bricks seen on the curved feature wall which creates a three-dimensional effect in the restaurant and spa rooms.

 True to fine Urquiola form, the spacious lobby area on the ground floor has been decorated with furniture all specified from Cassina including Urquiola’s own collaborations.
 For example, she released an updated version of Cassina’s Utrecht armchair, designed by Gerrit Rietveld in 1935, upholstered in a colourful, geometric textile by Dutch designer Bertjan Pot.

 The rooms are perhaps the most pervasive manifestation of Urquiola’s modern Memphis, where the rooms have been divided into four categories, each adopting a domestic Italian character with an added vintage touch.
-The idea of taking elements such as color – greens, red, dusty pinks and light blues – from each room and combining them has produced a mix and match effect, which of course is one of the key Memphis pillars.
-The bathrooms in particular are beautifully realized, where Urquiola hasn’t just mixed color, but texture in her writing of this love letter.
+The idea of taking elements such as colour – greens, red, dusty pinks and light blues – from each room and combining them has produced a mix and match effect, which of course is one of the key Memphis pillars.
+The bathrooms in particular are beautifully realised, where Urquiola hasn’t just mixed colour, but texture in her writing of this love letter.

 The Room Mate Hotel Giulia is a shining example of our industry’s need to move beyond playing it safe, and start engaging in a bit more conceptual experimentation here and there.
 I know not every project will have the capacity to become a Memphis love letter.
 And nor should it!
 That would be a world gone mad.
 But maybe it’s time to put down the timber and brass every now and then, and start making some risky choices with a traditionally divisive but bold design movement.